From An Upper Cervical Chiropractic Perspective

 Why does my radiology report say normal but my chiropractor says there’s a problem?
 (Q&A – 1)

-Sometimes there’s a mismatch between what a radiology report says about our x-rays vs. what a chiropractor says about the same images.
-We go over the reasons why this happens, and why it matters.
-And we look at what’s different when a medical doctor examines an x-ray and when a
+Chiropractor x-ray interpretation is different than medical interpretation.
+So sometimes there’s a mismatch between what a medical radiology report says vs. what a chiropractor says about the same x-rays.
+Learn why this happens, and why it matters.
+Using an example of a 12 year old boy who fell off a

 Why does my radiology report say normal but my chiropractor says there’s a problem?
 (Q&A – 1) Read More »